juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting-cases.md

 kubectl get ns <namespace> --show-labels
 ```

-## CSI Node pod failure {#csi-node-pod-failure}
+## CSI Node Pod failure {#csi-node-pod-failure}

-If CSI Node pod is not properly running, and the socket file used to communicate with kubelet is gone, you'll observe the following error in application Pod events:
+If CSI Node Pod is not properly running, and the socket file used to communicate with kubelet is gone, you'll observe the following error in application Pod events:

 ```
 /var/lib/kubelet/csi-plugins/csi.juicefs.com/csi.sock: connect: no such file or directory
 ```

 [Check CSI Node](./troubleshooting.md#check-csi-node) to debug and troubleshoot.
-A commonly encountered problem is kubelet being started without authentication webhook, which results in error when getting pod list:
+A commonly encountered problem is kubelet being started without authentication webhook, which results in error when getting Pod list:

 ```
 kubelet_client.go:99] GetNodeRunningPods err: Unauthorized